 Combining Alcohol and Energy Drinks

 Although it is dangerous, it is not uncommon for people to combine multiple drugs in an attempt to enhance positive effects or counteract unwanted ones.
 A popular stimulant/depressant combination is alcohol with energy drinks.
 The combination is known by many names, including Red Bombs and Vodka Bulls.
-An article distributed by the National Alcohol Beverage Control Association notes the following dangers of combining the products:

 - Consuming energy drinks with alcohol reduces drinkers’ ability to accurately judge their intoxication levels.
 Drinkers of the combination product are four times more likely to report an intention to drive after drinking than those who drink alcohol alone.